top of page

 We strive to make our activities compatible with the surrounding community and use various techniques to avoid, minimize, and mitigate the temporary impacts associated with development.
 Our team designs each location after careful consideration of the area’s specific attributes.
 We deploy the following strategies to mitigate possible impacts including:

-Noise: We will perform a mitigation and monitoring noise model for the Bronco CAP and will determine compliance prior to construction start.
+Noise: We will perform a mitigation and monitoring noise model for the Bronco CAP and will determine compliance prior to the start of construction.

 Road and Traffic: We reduce traffic as much as possible through oil transfer and Water-On-Demand systems.
 The oil produced from our horizontal locations is transported off-site through a pipeline, eliminating the need for trucks.
 We transport the water used in hydraulic fracturing through our innovative Water-On-Demand pipeline system, further reducing truck traffic.